 Money can't buy health, but I'd settle for a diamond-studded wheelchair. – Dorothy Parker

-Now, one of the best things about tiny houses is that they're cheap…Sure, you could spend 100K or more but the average cost is about 20K or so, depending on the size, amenities, and whether it's custom-built or not.
+Now, one of the best things about tiny houses is that there are cheap…Sure, you could spend 100K or more but the average cost is about 20K or so, depending on the size, amenities, and whether it's custom-built or not.

 But even at the higher end of the scale, tiny houses are more cost-effective than an average-sized house of 2500 square feet with 68% of owners reporting to have NO mortgage.
 Compare that to only 35% of regular homeowners!